HL7/fhir-mCODE-ig/input/pagecontent/index.md

 * **Use Case 1**: [Comparative Effectiveness Analysis and Cooperative Decision Making](mCODE-UseCase-RCC.docx)
 * **Use Case 2**: [Comparative Effectiveness Analysis with Next Generation Sequencing (NGS)](mCODE-UseCase-NGS.docx)

 After the initial analysis, an open survey was conducted to validate and prioritize the data elements from these use cases.
 Down-scoping was conducted based on the likelihood the data elements would be found in current EHRs, and if collecting the data would place undue burden on clinicians.
 In 2019, mCODE was balloted and approved as an HL7 Standard for Trial Use (STU 1).
 In the ensuing period, mCODE was piloted at a number of clinical sites, facilitated by the [CodeX FHIR Accelerator](https://confluence.hl7.org/display/COD/CodeX+Home).
 Use cases are tracked [here](https://confluence.hl7.org/display/COD/CodeX+Use+Cases).
 Incorporating that experience, the second trial use publication (STU 2) was balloted in May 2021, and published in January 2022.
 A non-balloted update containing terminology updates, version 2.1, was published in March 2023.
 STU 3 was balloted in April-May 2023.
+In February 2023, the National Cancer Institute launched the Childhood Cancer – Data Integration for Research, Education, Care, and Clinical Trials (CC-DIRECT) project to support children and Adolescents and Young Adults (AYAs) with cancer throughout their cancer journey; provide patient navigation support to families seeking information and optimal care; facilitate research participation; and establish a portable, shareable, standardized cancer health record.
+CC-DIRECT launched a Standards Task Team that identified high-priority information for pediatric and AYA oncology, which was incorporated in STU 4 and balloted in April – May 2024.

 ### Sources